Prospective International Student FAQ

 You will be asked to produce your I-20, F-1 visa, passport and a small white card that you were handed on the airplane (form I-94).
 Be very careful when completing the form I-94 that your name matches the way your name is written on your visa.
 It is possible that you may be asked to show the receipt of payment for the SEVIS fee as well as financial documents to prove that you have the means to pay for your education.
 Do not pack these items in a suitcase you are checking!
 Make sure all required documents are readily available in either a travel bag that you have carried on the plane or on your person.
 The inspector will stamp your form I-94.
 This card needs to be kept with your passport and visa if not already attached by the inspector.
 This very important document is your proof of legal entry into the U.S. Before you leave immigration make sure they have returned to you all important documents as you will need them.

 What airport should I arrive at and will I have a ride to the school?

 You will want to make arrangements to fly into RDU Airport in Raleigh, NC.
 It is very important that you contact Heather Johnson through the Admissions Office with your flight itinerary as soon as possible so arrangements for your arrival can be made.
 You will receive confirmation of the arrangements.
 Student athletes for the fall will begin training camps on August 15th and can arrive no sooner then August 13th.
 All other international students can begin arriving on August 18th.
 Students will then participate in the Weekend of Welcome for all new incoming students beginning August 20th.
 The first day of classes will be on August 27th.

 What should I do when I arrive on campus?

-You will need to see Bill Allen in the Admissions Office to verify that you have arrived on campus.
+You will need to see Heather Johnson in the Admissions Office to verify that you have arrived on campus.
 When you go take with you passport, visa and I-20 form.
 Copies will need to be made to keep in your permanent file.